XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Experiments

 \subsection{Datasets}

-In general, a set of network flows from the datasets can be treated as graph data, as each of the network host IP addresses can be represented as graph nodes, and network communication flow between each host can be represented as edges.
-Formally, we can define the communication graph as $ G=(V, E)$ where graphs $G$ consists of a collection $V$ of nodes and a collection $E$ of edges.
+In general, a set of network flows from the datasets can be treated as graph data, as each of the network host IP addresses can be represented as a graph node, and network communication flows between each host can be represented as edges.
+Formally, we can define the communication graph as $ G=(V, E)$, where graphs $G$ consist of a collection $V$ of nodes and a collection $E$ of edges.
 An adjacency matrix format can represent the communication graphs, whereby a graph with $n$ nodes and communication flow can be represented as an adjacency matrix $A \in \mathbb{R}^{n \times n}$ with $a_{i j}=1$ if there is a communication flow between host node $i$ and host node $j$.

-Thus, we used two relevant publicly available botnet graph datasets \cite{zhou2020automating} with P2P and C2 botnet scenarios.
-The botnet graph datasets are generated from the CTU-13 original NetFlow dataset \cite{garcia2014empirical} and the botnet traffic is generated by real-world malware samples.
-The botnet nodes and botnet topological patterns are mixed with background traffic as collected from CAIDA in 2018 for generating botnet communication graphs.
+We used two publicly available botnet graph datasets \cite{zhou2020automating} with P2P and C2 botnet scenarios.
+The botnet graph datasets were generated from the CTU-13 original NetFlow dataset \cite{garcia2014empirical}, and the botnet traffic was generated by real-world malware samples.
+The botnet nodes and botnet topological patterns were mixed with background traffic collected from CAIDA in 2018 to generate botnet communication graphs.

-Both P2P and C2 botnet datasets consist of 768 training graphs and 96 validation and testing graphs.
-Each of these graphs contains around 3K botnet nodes.
-Each node is equipped with all one constant vector as node features.
-Due to privacy concerns, the IP address of each network node has been numerically relabeled the nodes of each graph by the dataset authors.
-The distribution of the dataset and the statistics of nodes and edges for each botnet graphs are shown in Table~\ref{tab:p2p_statistic} and Table~\ref{tab:c2_statistic}.
+Both the P2P and C2 botnet datasets consist of 768 training graphs and 96 validation and testing graphs.
+Each of these graphs contains around 3,000 botnet nodes.
+Each node is equipped with an "all ones" constant vector as its node feature.
+Due to privacy concerns, the IP address of each network node was numerically relabeled to the nodes of each graph by the dataset authors.
+The distribution of the dataset and the statistics of the nodes and edges for each botnet graph are shown in Table~\ref{tab:p2p_statistic} and Table~\ref{tab:c2_statistic}.